 Have you finished your Christmas shopping?
 Are you still struggling with those last few items or stocking stuffers?
-We know how hectic this time of year is, but were wondering if your might take the time to make you and a few others feel better this year.
-You know that Load of Rubbish encourages others to reuse, recycle and donate all year long, but at Christmas it is even more important.
-Telling you to buy less may seem harder this time of year, but how about rethinking what you are buying and where it is going to end up.
+We know how hectic this time of year is.
+But maybe you could find the time to help a few others feel better this year.
+Load of Rubbish always encourages others to reuse, recycle and donate all year long, but at Christmas it’s even more important.
+Telling you to buy less may seem harder this time of year, but how about rethinking what you buy and where it is going to end up.
 Do you really need ALL of the items you are buying?
 Could your shopping perhaps help someone in need?

 There are many who don’t have enough and could use a hand-up, especially around the holidays.
 For some, the prospect of a Merry Christmas is far from merry when they don’t have the means to make the holidays bright.
 Why not consider sharing the love this Christmas and spreading your joy a little further.
 It is so easy to make a difference in other people’s lives, often without making much of a dent in yours.
 Here are a few ways how;

 Toiletries: As you grab multi-packs of toothbrushes, toothpaste, lip balm and more for the stockings, set a few aside to donate.
 There are always more than enough items in your Costco size packs to spare a few for someone in need.
 Doesn’t the idea of a few more shiny smiles make yours brighter?

 Socks & Underwear: Nothing is better than a pair of clean socks or underwear, especially for someone who doesn’t have more than a pair or two to their name.
 Mission Services is always in need of these items, so separate a pair of each from your multi-packs to go to someone who is in need this year.